Eschatologue/CM_wiki/docs/class/artificer/alchemist.md

 ## Level 5: Alchemical Savant

 You've developed masterful command of magical chemicals, enhancing the healing and damage you create through them.
 Whenever you cast a spell using your alchemist's supplies as the spellcasting focus, you gain a bonus to one roll of the spell.
-That roll must restore hit points or be a damage roll that deals acid, fire, necrotic, or poison damage, and the bonus equals your Intelligence modifier (minimum of +1).
+That roll must restore Hit Points or be a damage roll that deals acid, fire, necrotic, or poison damage, and the bonus equals your Intelligence modifier (minimum of +1).

 ## Level 9: Restorative Reagents

 You can incorporate restorative reagents into some of your works:

-- Whenever a creature drinks an experimental elixir you created, the creature gains temporary hit points equal to 2d6 + your Intelligence modifier (minimum of 1 temporary hit point).
+- Whenever a creature drinks an experimental elixir you created, the creature gains temporary Hit Points equal to 2d6 + your Intelligence modifier (minimum of 1 temporary Hit Point).
 - You can cast [Lesser Restoration] without expending a spell slot and without preparing the spell, provided you use alchemist's supplies as the spellcasting focus.
 You can do so a number of times equal to your Intelligence modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 ## Level 15: Chemical Mastery